Famous Music Locations In London, England

 London W1S 3PB, UK

-For Beatles fans, Abbey Road is a must-see music location in London.
-However, you shouldn’t overlook 3 Savile Row, the site of the famous rooftop concert.
-After all, this event was the last ever public performance of the Fab Four.
+For Beatles fans, the world-famous Abbey Road is a must-see music location in London.
+However, you shouldn’t overlook 3 Savile Row, the site of the equally famous rooftop concert.
+After all, this event was the Fab Four’s last public performance.
 At the time, the building was the headquarters for the Beatles Apple Corps Ltd., whose subset was Apple Records.
-While Apple Corps is now in another location, there is one of London’s famous blue plaques on the second level of 3 Savile Row.
+While Apple Corps is now in another location, one of London’s famous blue plaques is on the second level of 3 Savile Row.
 You can find this historic spot .3 miles from the Piccadilly Circus underground station.
-Also nearby is 23 Heddon Street, the location for the album cover of “Ziggy Stardust and the Spiders from Mars”.
+Also nearby is 23 Heddon Street, the location for the album cover of “Ziggy Stardust and the Spiders from Mars.”

 Related: Best Places to See in America for Beatles Fans